-Co-Sponsored Course Fee
+Co-Sponsored Courses

-\$90 / 3 credits

-\$100 / 4 credits
+- \$90 / 3 credits - \$100 / 4 credits

-Administrative fee for credits granted for university-level course work that are co-sponsored by various organizations with which UAS has an ongoing relationship.
-A co-sponsored course is one in which an external entity bears most of all of the instructional costs.
-Co-sponsored courses that use UAS infrastructure will also be subject to the university consolidated fee in addition to the "co-sponsored course fee."
+- Administrative fee for academic credits granted for university-level course work that are co-sponsored by various organizations with which UAS has an ongoing relationship.
+A co-sponsored course is one in which an external entity bears most of all of the instructional costs. - Co-sponsored course fees may or may not be paid by the cosponsoring agency.
+Students should expect to be responsible for the co-sponsor fee. - Co-sponsored courses that are built to use University infrastructure will also be assessed the campus consolidated fee in addition to the "co-sponsored course fee."